 The Fellowship will be for a duration of 12 months period of training.
 It will provide a stipend of US$40,000 to be paid in two equal installments to the applicant account – the first at the commencement of the Fellowship (upon receiving an ink-signed proof of commencement of the Fellowship from the supervisor stipulating also the date of commencement of the Fellowship), and the second at the mid- point in the Fellowship (upon receipt of supervisor’s and applicant’s interim report).

-A stipend of up to US$10,000 will be paid to the host institution (supervisor’s account) at the commencement of the Fellowship (upon receiving an ink-signed proof of commencement of the Fellowship from the supervisor stipulating also the date of commencement of the Fellowship) as a token of support to the training expenses incurred by the applicant during the Fellowship.
+A stipend of US$10,000 will be paid to the host institution (supervisor's account) at the commencement of the Fellowship (upon receiving an ink-signed proof of commencement of the Fellowship from the supervisor stipulating also the date of commencement of the Fellowship) as a token of support to the training expenses incurred by the applicant during the Fellowship.

 The Association will not be able to pay any additional amount for travel and relocation of the Fellow and her/his family, but the Fellow may use part of the stipend for this purpose if they wish.